(Photo by ©Summit Entertainment, Chuck Zlotnick/©Walt Disney Studios Motion Pictures, ©Universal Pictures, ©Paramount Pictures)

 Opening on: June 23, 2023

-In case you hadn’t heard, multi-verses are going to be all the rage in 2022, and this movie is looking to be DC’s contribution to the trend.
+Multi-verses were all the rage in 2022, and this movie looks to be DC’s contribution to the trend.
 Like a lot of the films on this list, we don’t yet know anything about the story, but the casting of Michael Keaton as Bruce Wayne is either a super meta stunt or a big hint as to what we’ll see.
 There are rumors that the plot will follow the “Flashpoint” storyline from the comics, in which case, yes, expect some crossover shenanigans.

 Directed by: James Mangold